ZeyuanLi16/Airbnb-Experience-Clone/README.md

 # Airbnb Experience Clone

-A simple React project with one page cloning Airbnb Experience.
+A simple React project with one static page cloning Airbnb Experience.
 Learning basic concepts in React.

 ## Concepts in React Development